 Bear in mind that rerunning the triggering events over and over can be important initially when you’re trying to gain clarity on what’s happened.
 But if you sit there too long, you won’t heal.

 You’ll be stuck in the cycle of your wounds, rather than healing and releasing them, so that you can go on to live a happy, healthy life.

 STEP 3: Self-Care

-Daily self-care is so incredibly important while on the healing journey from narcissistic abuse.
-Self-care can look different for many people, but it’s about finding what brings peace to your inner world and supports your own soul.
+Daily self-care is incredibly important while on the healing journey from narcissistic abuse.
+Self-care can look different for many people, but it’s about finding what brings peace to your inner world and supports your soul.

 One of my things is soaking in the bath at the end of the day for as long as I like.
 This practice has become my daily medicine.
 Sometimes I read a book or listen to a video on YouTube.
 Other times I cry and fully let go, releasing any pain that I’m feeling.